skedastically/mkdocs-macro-gimmicks/docs/macros-reference/tabs.md

 !!! note "This function should not be called inside a paragraph/another element block as it won't render properly."

-!!! warning "Nested listings are not supported (yet?)"
+!!! note "Content tabs are an mkdocs-material only feature"

 ## Flags